 But the real highlight here is the path along the cliffsides giving you jaw-dropping views.
-Follow a 1.5-kilometer walk where you pass the Arco Natural, the so-called heart-shaped rock, which is actually an optical illusion towards the popular Benagil Cave.
+Follow a 1.5-kilometer walk where you pass an Arco Natural, the so-called heart-shaped rock, which is actually an optical illusion towards the popular Benagil Cave.
+We could spend all day here exploring the area’s hidden spots and viewpoints.

 2. Algarve’s beautiful beaches